Greeks defy Europe with overwhelming referendum 'No'

 The referendum call by Tsipras eight days ago came after months of fruitless negotiations with European and International Monetary Fund creditors since the radical leftist government took power in January.
 That follows seven years of deep economic crisis that has stoked violent protests and driven youth jobless rates to nearly 50 percent.

 Unable to borrow money on capital markets, Greece has one of the world's highest levels of public debt.
-The IMF warned last week that it would need massive debt relief and 50 billion euros ($55 billion) in fresh funds.
+The IMF warned last week that it would need massive debt relief and 50 billion euros (36 billion pounds) in fresh funds.

 Opinion polls over the months have shown a large majority of Greeks want to remain in the euro.
 But many appear to have shrugged off the warnings of disaster, trusting that a deal can still be reached without the tax hikes and pension reform demanded by lenders and rejected by Tsipras.